hellosaurav5/SmartTrader/README.md

      - **IDLE**: No action is taken.
      - **BULLISH**: Swaps all NVDQ shares for NVDA shares using NVDA's open price.
      - **BEARISH**: Swaps all NVDA shares for NVDQ shares using NVDQ's open price.
-   - At the end of the 5th business day, the app calculates and displays the total net equity value.

 2. **How to Use the App**:
    - Select a date using the date picker.
    - Click the "Predict" button to view:
      - Predicted stock prices for NVDA.
      - Trading actions for each business day.
-     - Final net equity value after 5 business days.

 3. **Expected Outputs**:
    - A table of predicted NVDA stock prices (Open, High, Low, Close).